walkandride/GettingAndCleaningDataProject/README.md

 The program, run_analysis.R, performs the following operations (details can be found in the file, run_analysis.out):

+NOTE:  The following data files:  subject_test.txt, X_test.txt, y_test.txt, subject_train.txt,
+		X_train.txt, and y_train.txt are referenced in the above program.
+These files must be located in the same directory as the run_analysis.R file.

 1. Merges the training and the test sets to create one data set.
   a.
 The data was first divided into a "test" and a "train" dataset.
   b.
 From there, there were three separate files,